 - If employees are using company equipment to make or take calls, you can introduce restrictions on the use of this company property.

 - Decide whether some limited personal use is tolerated, or whether the policy strictly prohibits staff from using the company equipment for any non-work related, personal purpose.

 - Make sure that all employees are aware that communications, on company devices, including telephone calls, are monitored prior to intercepting their personal communication.

 - Your policy should state what consequences will follow in the event of a breach – this is usually disciplinary action, according to your disciplinary procedure.

 Regardless of whether your policy allows for some private calls or not, you should still impose a limit and trigger points for a disciplinary procedure.

-If you do allow reasonable personal use of company equipment, ensure that you act consistently when investigating if a member of staff has breached that rule, sticking to any precedents you may have established previously.
+allow reasonable personal use of company equipment, ensure that you act consistently when investigating if a member of staff has breached that rule, sticking to any precedents you may have established previously.